zealousweb/gutenwatch-video-lightbox/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/video-lightbox-for-guten-blocks` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

+== Plugin Requirement ==

+PHP version : 7.4 or latest
+WordPress   : WordPress 5.9 or latest

 == Frequently Asked Questions ==